|site search by freefind|

 BSc student (finished): Nina Bacchi

-Within the framework of a BSc thesis, we measured effects of different types of field margins on yield of crops (oilseed rape, wheat).
-We test the hypothesis that field margin type influences yield, e.g. via enhanced biological control or altered microclimate.
+We have measured effects of different types of field margins on yield of crops (oilseed rape, wheat).
+We tested the hypothesis that field margin type influences yield, e.g. via enhanced biological control or altered microclimate.

-In contrast to previous studies, we harvest whole plants and collect seeds using threshing machines and seed cleaning machinery.
-This will give insights into yield components that are relevant from a farmer´s perspective.
+In contrast to previous studies, we harvested whole plants and collected seeds using threshing machines and seed cleaning machinery.
+This allows insights into yield components that are relevant from a farmer´s perspective.

 PhD students (finished): David Gladbach, Urs Kormann, Tatiane Beduschi